 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet dog food containing a notable amount of meat.

 4Health Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to 4Health.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to 4Health.